Encourage deep thinking with these fifth grade writing prompts that provide 5th graders with plenty of interesting ideas to write about.

 32. Describe a fictional world you would like to live in and why you want to live there.

 33. Write about a grade in school you cannot wait to get to.
 Why are you so excited about getting there?

 34. Describe the similarities plus differences among a father, uncle, grandpa, and brother.

-35. Write about a planet other than Earth.
-What are its characteristics?
-What makes it so special?
+35. Write about the characteristics of a planet other than Earth.

 36. Explain the benefits of reading books regularly.